flancia-coop/doc.anagora.org/social-coop-cwg.md

 - ~~🇨🇿ins~~
 - should we combine Zulip #moderation-questions and #reports
-- let's do the loomio vote for new CWG members: Silver, Steve, Gilles, and Malaya (did I miss anyone?)
+- let's do the loomio vote for new CWG members
 - helping with easy reports, as one can, is that a norm for us?
 - prep for March hackathon
 - moderation sched for March